Fidgetie Fingers

 Inspired by Te Whare Tapa Whā, we look after the whole human mind, body, spirit, and connection because wellbeing isn’t a one-room house.

-These experiences have fuelled my commitment to advocating for people with disabilities and immigrants, encouraging them to feel accepted, valued, and empowered as citizens of New Zealand.
+Being an immigrant with dyslexia fuels my commitment to advocating for people with disabilities and immigrants, helping them feel accepted, valued, and empowered as people calling Aotearoa home.